-Our goal is to develop equipment and technology that enable physicians to deliver precise, customized, leading-edge treatment solutions that help cancer patients live longer, better lives.
-We endeavor to achieve this goal by expanding the clinical options for healthcare providers, helping them offer the best radiation treatment for each patient and by providing patients with treatment tailored to their specific needs.
+Our goal is to develop equipment and technology that allows physicians to deliver customized leading-edge treatment solutions that help cancer patients live longer, better lives.
+We endeavor to achieve this goal by expanding clinical opportunities for healthcare providers, helping them offer the best radiation treatment for each patient and by providing patients with treatment tailored to their specific needs.
 Our vision is a future where the fear, pain and suffering of cancer are a thing of the past.
 We believe our current technologies and our future innovation can help to achieve this.
 Some of the key elements of our strategy include the following:

 Increase physician adoption and patient awareness to drive utilization.
 We are continually working to increase adoption and awareness of our systems and demonstrate their advantages over more traditional treatment methods.
 We hold and sponsor symposia and educational meetings and support clinical studies in an effort to demonstrate the clinical benefits of our systems.
-We regularly meet with clinicians to educate them on the expanded versatility that our systems offer in comparison to more traditional radiation therapy products or surgery.
-To support awareness of all of our product offerings, we assist our customers to increase patient awareness in their communities by providing them the tools for them to develop marketing and educational campaigns.
+We regularly meet with clinicians to educate them on the expanded versatility that our systems offer in comparison to more traditional radiation therapy products.
+To support awareness of all of our product offerings, we assist our customers to increase patient awareness in their communities by helping them develop marketing and educational campaigns.